 What We Do

 MSW operates two bilingual community science centers that provide hands-on science enrichment activities to underserved youth and families.
-We work with public schools and local community organizations to provide programs such as school-day field trips, after-school and summer programs, virtual programs, our renewable energy Tuk-Tuk program, and free drop-in programs.
+We partner with public schools and local community organizations to provide field trips, after-school and summer programs, virtual programs, our renewable energy Tuk-Tuk program, and free drop-in programs.

-For 26 years, our neighborhood workshops have provided informal spaces for children to participate in our experiments, tinkering and construction projects.
-Our programs engage our students’ sense of curiosity and wonder to create authentic learning experiences.
+Through experiments, tinkering and construction projects, our programs engage our students’ sense of curiosity and wonder to create authentic learning experiences.

 We currently serve over 40 Title I public schools in San Francisco.
 Each day, we serve anywhere from 70-200 youth, with a yearly impact of approximately 12,000 individual students.